Before trilogy: Production

 Before Sunrise was inspired by a woman whom Richard Linklater met in a toy shop in Philadelphia in 1989.
 Due to the prevalence of dialogue, Linklater opted to collaborate on the screenplay with Kim Krizan, who previously appeared in his films Slacker (1990) and Dazed and Confused (1993).
 According to Linklater, "her mind [is] a constant stream of confident and intelligent ideas", as they talked about the film's concept and characters; only discussing an outline, the screenplay was written in 11 days.
 Linklater wished to explore the "relationships of life and discover two people [of] complete anonymity and try to find out who they really were".
 As a result, he decided on a foreign setting, deciding a person is "more open to experiences outside your realm".

 Casting for the first film took nine months; originally against casting Ethan Hawke, considering him too young for the part, Linklater hired him after seeing him at a play in New York City.
 After hiring Julie Delpy, Linklater asked them to read together in Austin, Texas, then deciding they were right for the roles.
 In 2016, Delpy told Creative Screenwriting she and Hawke performed uncredited rewrites, stating "the original screenplay [lacked] romance.
 It was a lot of talking [and] Richard hired us to bring the romance to the film".
-Despite not being credited, Delpy claimed a credit from a relatively unknown actress may have prevented the film from gaining finance.
+Despite not being credited, Delpy claimed that a credit from a relatively unknown actress may have prevented the film from gaining finance.
 Delpy and Hawke subsequently received writing credit for the sequels.

 Linklater considered a larger budget sequel, to be filmed in four locations.
 His proposal did not secure funding, so he scaled back the concept of the film, with Hawke, Linklater, and Delpy working independently on their own screenplays over the years.
 They also adapted elements of the earlier scripts for Before Sunrise for the sequel.

 Linklater described the process of completing the final version of the film as:

 Hawke said, "It's not like anybody was begging us to make a second film.
 We obviously did it because we wanted to."

 It filmed entirely on location in Paris.
 It opens inside the Shakespeare and Company bookstore on the Left Bank.
 Other locations include their walking through the Marais district of the 4th arrondissement, Le Pure Café in the 11th arrondissement, the Promenade Plantée park in the 12th arrondissement, on board a bateau mouche from Quai de la Tournelle to Quai Henri IV, the interior of a taxi, and finally "Céline's apartment."
 Described in the film as located at 10 rue des Petites-Écuries, it was filmed in Cour de l'Étoile d'Or off rue du Faubourg St-Antoine.